ericblanco/EricBlancosf/README.md

 #### #Data Science #Machine Learning Data Manipulation Collective Architect
 ![#Data Science #Machine Learning Data Manipulation Collective Architect {(information: disinformation)([sentiment: positive attitude]), append.successful)passthrough _polarity)}](https://github.com/ericblanco/ericblanco/blob/main/Eric%20Blanco%20Nice%20to%20meet%20you..png?raw=true)

 Experience building and leading teams of < 10 members with extensive technical experience.
-Over 6 years as a direct Technical lead.
+10 years as a direct Technical lead.
 Expertise in applying machine learning to solve complex business problems in a production setting - ideally related to recommender systems and/or ad engines
 Knowledge of a range of machine learning algorithms and techniques developing, architecting, or running ML/deep learning workloads on the AWS Cloud